shelonya/prog1/README.md

 9. Sip one blank line then, display the customer receipt

 *Note: with the exception of the percentage tip, format the real numeric output to two decimal places

+The program was run and compiled on Codeblocks.